Tao Yuanming – Tao Qian – Chinese Poet

 Many of his poems adhere to the simple yet intricate nature of his solitary lifestyle.
 His poetry depicts a life of drinking wine and shining menial tasks in a philosophical light.

 After his seclusion, he became locally famous as a hermit and was sometimes visited by strangers who were seeking wisdom and insight.
-His poetry was revered by famous poets such as Li Bai, Du Fu, and Si Shi.
+The Chinese poet was revered by many other famous Chinese poets such as Li Bai, Du Fu, and Si Shi.

 His lifestyle had many parallels, such as that his early poetry was full of ambition and inclination to fulfill his service and family heritage as a civil servant but yet his later works were quite the opposite in nature.